Correlli: episode guide

 Featuring: William Zappa as Officer Ben Costa

-With: Marcus Eyre as Officer 'Fatz' Blingham, Anthea Davis as Officer Narelle Jenkins, Robert Morgan as Officer Ross Bannerman, Tom Consindine as Officer Cross, John Atkinson as Officer Reid, Damien Pree as Officer Mark Bagley, Andrew Baker as Officer Ian Wisher, Dana Wong as Officer David Chan, Neild Schneider as Officer Buttrose, Tim Homewood as Officer Marchman, Jon Concannon as Ian 'Johnno' Johnson, Grant Piro as Toby Miller, Dan Reaper as Slug, Suzi Dougherty as Trina, James Ryan as Dean, Doug Bowles as Murphy, Julian Branagan as Downs, Chris Bidlo as Dirt, Malcolm Sutherland as Blacker, Stan Dryden as Danny Freeman, Phil Motherwell as Kirby, Dennis Moss as Baldy, Helen Trenos as Debbie Wilson, Warwick Begg as Head Of Security, Lisa Thorpe as Danny Freeman's Wife, Natasha Cajkovac as Slug's Wife, Cherise Donovan as Slug's Daughter, David Le Page as Soggie Co-Ordinator
+With: Marcus Eyre as Officer 'Fatz' Blingham, Anthea Davis as Officer Jenkins, Robert Morgan as Officer Ross Bannerman, Tom Consindine as Officer Cross, John Atkinson as Officer Reid, Damien Pree as Officer Mark Bagley, Andrew Baker as Officer Ian Wisher, Dana Wong as Officer David Chan, Niesld Schneider as Officer Buttrose, Tim Homewood as Officer Marchman, Jon Concannon as Ian 'Johnno' Johnson, Grant Piro as Toby Miller, Dan Reaper as Slug, Suzi Dougherty as Trina, James Ryan as Dean, Doug Bowles as Murphy, Julian Branagan as Downs, Chris Bidlo as Dirt, Malcolm Sutherland as Blacker, Stan Dryden as Danny Freeman, Phil Motherwell as Kirby, Dennis Moss as Baldy, Helen Trenos as Debbie Wilson, Warwick Begg as Head Of Security, Lisa Thorpe as Danny Freeman's Wife, Natasha Cajkovac as Slug's Wife, Cherise Donovan as Slug's Daughter, David Le Page as Soggie Co-Ordinator

 Roman Holiday